 You can customize the row count by changing Number of rows; you can choose 50, 100, 200, or 1000 rows from the drop-down list.

 Create Hive tables

 To create a Hive table, you can use the GUI or you can use Hive queries.
-For information about using Hive queries, see Run Hive queries.
+For information about using Hive queries, see Create and run Hive queries.

-Select Create Table to submit the job to create the new Hive table.
+Select the Create Table button to submit the job, which creates the new Hive table.

 You have two options for creating and running Hive queries:

 To create and run an ad-hoc query: